DanielStutzbach/heapdict/README.rst

-HeapDict: a heap with decreased-key and increase-key operations
+heapdict: a heap with decreased-key and increase-key operations
 ===============================================================

-HeapDict implements the MutableMapping ABC, meaning it works pretty much like a regular Python dict.
+heapdict implements the MutableMapping ABC, meaning it works pretty much like a regular Python dict.
 It's designed to be used as a priority queue, where items are added and consumed as follows:

-    hd = HeapDict()
+    hd = heapdict()
     hd[obj1] = priority1
     hd[obj2] = priority2
     # ...
     obj = hd.pop()

-Compared to an ordinary dict, a HeapDict has the following differences:
+Compared to an ordinary dict, a heapdict has the following differences:

 popitem():
     Remove and return the (key, priority) pair with the lowest